TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_config.rst

 sort_by_id                  True            If set to ``True`` separate paths are sorted by ID.
 Otherwise
                                             they are sorted in order of apparance. apply_smoothing             False           If set to ``True`` smooth paths are precalculated according to **smooth** setting.
-This speed up access to smooth paths in later stages but makes dump data much bigger. apply_soft_smoothing        True            If set to ``True`` raw paths are replaced by smooth paths calculated according to **smooth** section. discard_short_paths         1               This option allows to discard paths that are shorter then the threshold. auto_barber                 None            This option allows to select molecular entity used in Auto Barber procedure.
+This speeds up access to smooth paths in later stages but makes dump data much bigger. apply_soft_smoothing        True            If set to ``True`` raw paths are replaced by smooth paths calculated according to **smooth** section. discard_short_paths         1               This option allows to discard paths that are shorter than the threshold. auto_barber                 None            This option allows to select molecular entity used in Auto Barber procedure.
 See also :ref:`auto_barber_procedure` and
                                             :meth:`~aquaduct.traj.paths.GenericPaths.barber_with_spheres`.
 auto_barber_mincut          None            Minimal radius of spheres used in Auto Barber.
 If a sphere has
-                                            radius smaller then this value it is not used to cut.
+                                            radius smaller then this value it is not used in AutoBarber procedure.
 This option can be switched off by setting it to `None`. auto_barber_maxcut          2.8             Maximal radius of spheres used in Auto Barber.
-If a sphere has radius greater then this value it is not used to cut.
-This option can be switched off by setting it to `None`. auto_barber_mincut_level    False           If set `True` spheres of radius less then **mincut** are resized to **mincut** value. auto_barber_maxcut_level    False           If set `True` spheres of radius greater then **maxcut** are resized to **maxcut** value. auto_barber_tovdw           True            Correct cutting sphere by decreasing its radius by VdW radius of the closest atom.
+If a sphere has radius greater then this value it is not used in AutoBarber procedure.
+This option can be switched off by setting it to `None`. auto_barber_mincut_level    True            If set `True` spheres of radius smaller than **mincut** are resized to **mincut** value. auto_barber_maxcut_level    True            If set `True` spheres of radius greater than **maxcut** are resized to **maxcut** value. auto_barber_tovdw           True            Correct cutting sphere by decreasing its radius by VdW radius of the closest atom.